stencila/website/content/blog/2020-08-27-welcome-to-a-new-era-of-reproducible-publishing/index.md

 After making an edit, press the white “play” icon at the top of the code block to execute your new code and see its effects.
 Please note that it may take some time for the code to execute, depending on its complexity and on server load.

-[Read the full article](https://elifesciences.org/labs/dc5acbde/welcome-to-a-new-era-of-reproducible-publishing) to find out how to publish an article with eLife and review frequently asked questions.
+[Read full article](https://elifesciences.org/labs/dc5acbde/welcome-to-a-new-era-of-reproducible-publishing) to find out **how to publish an article** with eLife and review **frequently asked questions**.